Microsoft/azure-docs.pt-pt/articles/site-recovery/azure-to-azure-powershell.md

     $WestUSRecoveryNetwork = $WestUSRecoveryVnet.Id
    ```

-- Recupere a rede virtual primária (a VNet à qual a máquina virtual está conectada):
+- Recupere a rede virtual primária.
+A VNet a que a máquina virtual está ligada:

    ```azurepowershell
     #Retrieve the virtual network that the virtual machine is connected to